Harriet Parsons

 Harriet Oettinger Parsons (August 23, 1906 – January 2, 1983) was an American film producer, actress, director, and magazine writer; one of the few female producers in the United States at the time.
 Her mother was famed gossip columnist Louella Parsons.

 Biography

 Beginnings

-Harriet Oettinger Parsons was born in 1906 in Burlington, Iowa, the daughter of Louella Parsons and Harry Martin.
+Harriet Oettinger Parsons was born in 1906 in Burlington, Iowa, the daughter of Louella Parsons and John Dement Parsons.

 She appeared as "Baby Parsons" in several movies, which included The Magic Wand (1912), written by her mother.
 Harriet attended Wellesley College, graduating in 1928.

 Writing

 She began working as writer for Metro-Goldwyn Mayer in 1928 but left after a year to become a columnist and associate editor for Photoplay as well as writing for other magazines such as Liberty.
 She left to write for Hearst's International News Service and Universal Service in 1931 and worked there until 1933, when she went to work for Columbia Pictures as a producer.
 She wrote for The Los Angeles Examiner from 1935 through 1943; had a syndicated column for Hearst from 1938–1940 (Hollywood in Review); and had her own weekly radio show on NBC in 1938, Hollywood Highlights.